codebug-us/NashWD-3B/README.md

 * `isItLessThanTen`: Should take in a number.
 If the given number is 10 or less, it should return "Your number is less than 10".
 If the given number is greater than 10, it should return "Your number is not less than 10".
 * `inHighSchool`: Should take in a person's age.
 If they are old enough to be in high school, it should return "High Schooler", otherwise it should return "Nope".
 * `areTheySpeeding`: Should take in a speed (in mph).
 If their speed is less than 75, it should return "Thanks for driving safely!", otherwise it should return "SLOW DOWN!!"
-* `addTwoNumbers`: Should take in TWO numbers and return the sum of those two numbers.
+* `sum`: Should take in TWO numbers and return the sum of those two numbers.
-* `multiplyTwoNumbers`: Should take in TWO numbers and return the product of those two numbers.
+* `product`: Should take in TWO numbers and return the product of those two numbers.